US STOCKS-Wall Street ends strong month on weaker note; focus on Fed meeting

 The central bank is widely expected to raise interest rates by 75 basis points on Wednesday at the conclusion of its two-day policy meeting, but investors will look for any signals the Fed may be considering a deceleration in interest rate hikes in the future.

 Hopes the Fed may pull back from its aggressive interest rate hike policy have lifted equities in recent weeks, with the S&P 500 notching a gain of nearly 9% over the past two weeks.
-The Dow booked its biggest monthly percentage gain in decades and biggest October percentage gain since at least 1900.
+The Dow booked its biggest monthly percentage gain since January 1976 and biggest October percentage gain since at least 1900.

 Comments from Fed officials after the policy decision as well as labor market data later this week will help shape market expectations for future hikes starting at the December meeting.